AnubhavSaxena3/Payslip-generator-system/README.md

    The net salary is computed by subtracting from the gross the following:

-   -Professional tax: Fixed amount
+- Professional tax: Fixed amount
-   -Income tax:Fixed amount(The tax computations are usually finalized at the end of each financial year)
+- Income tax:Fixed amount(The tax computations are usually finalized at the end of each financial year)